UloE-G/Battleship-Game/README.md

   - letters

 ## Testing
-- The code was ran through a [synk.io](https://snyk.io/code-checker/python/) python validator and no errors were found.

 - Ran the game with different grid sizes to see how the ships would look on the grid.